 Applicants currently attending high school should submit their application materials through their Guidance Office.
 In addition to the college application, high school students should arrange to have an official copy of their final transcript sent directly to the Office of Enrollment Services.
 Otherwise, we will accept a photocopy of a high school diploma as proof of completion.

 High School Partnership Program

-Middlesex Community College has signed agreements with many area high schools which allow eligible high school juniors and seniors to enroll in general fund supported credit courses.
-Students selected for the High School Partnership Program may have their tuition and fees waived, but have to pay for textbooks and other supplies.
+Middlesex Community College has signed agreements with many area public high schools which allow eligible high school juniors and seniors to enroll in one general fund supported credit course during the fall and/or spring semester.
+Students selected for the High School Partnership Program may have their tuition and fees waived, but are required to pay for textbooks and other supplies.
 In order to participate in the college’s High School Partnership Program, students must have at least a “B” average, be in the top 20 percent of their class, and have the written recommendation of their principal or another designated high school administrator.
-Students must also submit High School Partnership application, an official high school transcript and are required to take the Basic Skills Assessment.
-For additional information on the High School Partnership Program, contact the Office of Admissions, 860-343-5719.

 Other High School/Home Schooled Students

-Applicants may request a personal interview by contacting the Office of Admissions (860-343-5719) for an appointment.
-High school students seeking early admission to Middlesex, all home-schooled students, and individuals interested in certain selective degree programs (see list under Admissions) are required to have an admissions interview as part of the enrollment process.
+Applicants may request a personal interview by contacting the Office of Enrollment Services (860-343-5719/ 866-526-6008 (toll-free)) for an appointment.
+High school students seeking early admission to Middlesex, all home-schooled students, and individuals interested in certain selective degree programs are required to have an admissions interview as part of the enrollment process.

 Student Success Spotlight

 In fact, Victoria earned her associate degree in general studies in August 2020, after graduating from Middletown High School in June 2020.